Gradient Diffusion: Sensitivity-Matrix Co-Simulation Enables Activity Adaptation and Learnable Plasticity in Neural Simulators: Methods

 [1]{ E_{\mathrm{#1}} }

-which leads to the following nonlinear system of PDEs for a single linear neuron with no varying radius, where we have included a gradient-forgetting parameter $\lambda$ from \cref{eq:forget} to prevent stability problems (as will be shown next):
+which leads to the following nonlinear system of PDEs for a single linear neuron with no varying radius, where we have now included an extra gradient-forgetting parameter $\lambda$ from \cref{eq:forget} to prevent stability problems (as will be shown next):

 After the initial transient we obtain $\varjac{V}{\theta} = 1$.
 Without loss of generality, we can set $\E{target} = 0$.
 If we now apply a spatial sinusoidal perturbation $V \propto \sin\left(\omega x\right)$, we obtain the linear system: